ralna/GALAHAD/doc/Julia/rst-dir/struct_trs_control_type.rst

 .. index:: pair: variable; new_m
 .. _doxid-structtrs__control__type_1a5b8ebe6e4189c3a8d7a0c02acdb21166:

-.. ref-code-block:: cpp
+.. ref-code-block:: julia
 	:class: doxyrest-title-code-block

-	int new_m
+	Int32 new_m

 how much of :math:`M` has changed since the previous call.
 Possible values are